soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/security-dashboard.md

 ![The Trends section summarizes email flow trends for the organization](media/trends.png)

-And, if your organization's Office 365 subscription includes [Office 365 Threat Intelligence](office-365-ti.md), you will also have a **Recent threat management alerts** report in this section that enables your security team to view and take action on high-priority security alerts.
+And, if your organization's Office 365 subscription includes [Threat Intelligence capabilities](office-365-ti.md), you will also have a **Recent threat management alerts** report in this section that enables your security team to view and take action on high-priority security alerts.

 ## Related topics